An Information-Theoretic Perspective on Variance-Invariance-Covariance Regularization: Self-Supervised Learning in DNNs: An Information-Theoretic Perspective

+Previously, we mentioned that a naive analysis might suggest that the information in deterministic DNNs is infinite.
+To address this point, we investigate whether assuming a dataset is a mixture of Gaussians with non-overlapping support can provide a manageable distribution over the neural network outputs.
+This assumption is less restrictive compared to assuming that the neural network itself is stochastic, as it concerns the generative process of the data, not the model and training process.
+For a detailed discussion about the limitations of assuming stochastic networks and a comparison between stochastic networks vs stochastic input, see \Cref{app:limitation_random}.
+In \Cref{sec:ass_val}, we verify that this assumption holds for real-world datasets.

-First, we examine the way the output random variables of the network are represented and assume a distribution over the data.
-Under the manifold hypothesis, any point can be seen as a Gaussian random variable with a low-rank covariance matrix in the direction of the manifold tangent space of the data~\citep{fefferman2016testing}.
-Therefore, throughout this study, we will consider the conditioning of a latent representation with respect to the mean of the observation, i.e., $X|\bx^* \sim \mathcal{N}(\bx^*,\Sigma_{\bx^*})$, where the eigenvectors of $\Sigma_{\bx^*}$ are in the same linear subspace as the tangent space of the data manifold at $\bx^*$ which varies with the position of $\bx^*$ in space.
-Hence a dataset is considered to be a collection of $\{\bx^*_n,n=1,\dots,N\}$ and the full data distribution to be a sum of low-rank covariance Gaussian densities, as in
+The so-called manifold hypothesis allows us to treat any point as a Gaussian random variable with a low-rank covariance matrix aligned with the data's manifold tangent space~\citep{fefferman2016testing}, which enables us to examine the conditioning of a latent representation with respect to the mean of the observation, i.e., $X|\bx^* \sim \mathcal{N}(\bx ; \bx^\ast,\Sigma_{\bx^*})$.
+Here, the eigenvectors of $\Sigma_{\bx^*}$ align with the tangent space of the data manifold at $\bx^*$, which varies with the position of $\bx^*$ in space.
+In this setting, a dataset is considered a collection of distinct points ${\bx^*_n,n=1,...,N}$, and the full data distribution is expressed as a sum of Gaussian densities with low-rank covariance, defined as: